Our Produce

 Lunch

-Lunch at Green Farm, as part of a Spa Day, Spa Stay or Retreat, is always a nutritious, two-course set-menu that changes daily.
-It always includes seasonal produce from the garden, is predominantly vegetable based, and takes into consideration any guest dietary requirements.
+Lunch at Green Farm, as part of a Spa Day, Spa & Stay or Retreat, is always a nutritious, two-course set-menu that changes daily.
+It always includes seasonal produce from the garden, is predominantly vegetable based though we do, of course, use some of our own meat for meat-eaters, and takes into consideration any guest dietary requirements.

 Cream Tea at The Spa is only available to guests who are unable to arrive in time for lunch.
 This consists of homemade, freshly-baked Scones with Clotted Cream and Jam as well as a pot of tea.
 Bubbles can also be added at a small extra cost.